Leonardo-Boss/suckless-site/suckless.org/sucks/index.md

 Look at GNU tools how to not handle documentation.

-Talking about the suck in enforced HTML documentation which forces you to open up a 1 Gb of RAM wasting web browser just to see some eye-candy which could have been described in the source with some easy way to jump to that line in the source code is not worth the time.
+Talking about the suck in enforced HTML documentation, which forces you to open up a 1 Gb of RAM wasting web browser, just to see some eye-candy, which could have been described in the source with some easy way to jump to that line in the source code, is not worth the time.

 The suckless way is to have a short usage and a descriptive manpage.
 The complete details are in the source.